Damian Spencer: Career

 He started his career with Windsor & Eton, before moving into the football league with Bristol City.
 He was released by Bristol City in April 2001, and had a spell with non-League club Atherstone United, before joining Cheltenham Town in 2002.
 Whilst at Bristol City he also had a loan spell with Exeter City.

 In January 2008, he was set to join fellow League One side Crewe Alexandra for £150,000.
 However, a long-standing knee injury meant that he failed his medical examination, which meant that the potential transfer collapsed.

 He joined Brentford on loan on 20 March 2009, after financial constraints forced his parent club Cheltenham to reduce their wage bill.
 In July 2009, Spencer left Cheltenham Town, and signed for Kettering Town.

 He was signed on loan in November 2009 to Conference National side Kidderminster Harriers.
 In February 2010, he joined League Two outfit Aldershot Town on loan until the end of the season.
 He subsequently joined Aldershot on a one-year contract in July 2010.

 On 24 June 2011 Damian signed a one-year contract with Grimsby Town.
 After struggling to break into the first team setup at Grimsby, his contract was cancelled by mutual consent on Thursday 5 January 2012.

 On 31 March 2012 Spencer joined Windsor until the end of the season.

-In February 2013 Damian was playing in the Cheltenham League Division 3 for Village Real.
+In February 2013 he was playing in the Cheltenham League Division Three for Village Real.